.Net

 Available in Classic and VPC

-This document describes how to create and use .NET (Core) actions in a variety of ways, and includes application examples.
+This section describes how to create and use .Net(core) actions in a variety of ways, and includes application examples.

 Note

-To create an action, you have to understand the .NET action structure first.
-A .NET Core action structure consists of a .NET Core library and main function.
+To create an action, you must first understand the .NET action structure. .NET Core actions consist of .NET Core libraries and Main function structured as follows:

 public Newtonsoft.Json.Linq.JObject Main(Newtonsoft.Json.Linq.JObject);